Why generational marketing could send retailers back to the drawing board

 Arguably the biggest problem with generational marketing is the inability to effectively tailor a product to your audience.
 While the appeal of the strategy is that retailers can follow a few simple rules to hit a large portion of an age group, that's also the pitfall.
 A "large portion" isn't the same as "all," and retailers that are too laser-focused on stereotypes will miss the needle in the haystack.

-"You have to know when to override what seems like a rule," Kate Hogenson, a strategic loyalty consultant at Kobie Marketing, told Retail Dive, citing the widely-held belief, or misperception, that baby boomers aren't on social media.
+"You have to know when to override what seems like a rule," Kate Hogenson, a senior consultant at Kobie Marketing, told Retail Dive, citing the widely-held belief, or misperception, that baby boomers aren't on social media.

 Retailers not only have to be cognizant of which age groups they're catering to, but also factors like geography and occupation, which can lead to different results when it comes to the best channels to use and the best values or interests to appeal to.
 Even being in the city versus the country can affect which type of advertisements are most effective.
 And of course, it's also about the product.
 While some products lend themselves to a generation-specific audience, others don't.